Finance Data Analyst

 Fareham

-A dynamic tech company in Fareham are looking for a Finance Analyst with SQL skills to join their FP&A team and support decision-making through financial analysis and reporting.
+A dynamic tech company in Fareham are looking for a Finance Analyst with skills in SQL to join their FP&A team, and support decision-making through financial analysis and reporting.

 You'll work with large, complex data sets to uncover key trends and inform critical business strategies, with the opportunity to get involved in high-level financial planning.